fchuffar/mylabstocks/doc/index.rst

   php mylabstocks/src/install_db.phpsh
 ..

-Congratulation your LabStocks instance is available on the url http://your_server/labstocks.
+Congratulation your LabStocks instance is available here: http://your_server/labstocks.

+Go to http://your_server/labstocks/wwwblast.php to initialize blast dbs.

 Links
 -----